 ULIO THE ADJUTANT GENERAL=

-A week or so after this notification, they received a letter from the War Department.
+Within days his mother received a letter from the War Department.

 The Provost Marshal General directs me to inform you that you may communicate with your brother, postage free, by following the inclosed instructions: